mb8655/Insight_Lab/README.md

 5. Fraud Detection in Financial Transactions
 • Implemented anomaly detection algorithms to identify fraudulent transactions in financial data.
 • Developed a risk scoring system to prioritize alerts for further investigation.
-6. Supply Chain Optimization
-• Optimized inventory levels and distribution network for a manufacturing company.
-• Used linear programming and simulation techniques to minimize costs while meeting demand.

 Thank you for visiting my portfolio.
 For more information or to discuss collaboration opportunities, feel free to contact me at email@example.com.